cccbr/runningatower/content/docs/070-ringingchamber/index.md

 ![Rope guide at Melbourne, Derbyshire](guide_350.JPG)

 Are the rope bosses at the optimum height?
 Too high and the ropes can be flighty.
 Too low and the sallies can “jump” when coming down at backstroke.
-The ideal height is typically about 3 metres, this may be higher for larger bells.
+The ideal height is typically such that the sally of the lightest bell should just reach the guide whilst that of the heaviest bell sshould not go completely through.
+It may be neccesary in very heavy rings to have guides at different heights for the lighter and heavier bells.

 Ceiling boss material and the contact surface area has a huge effect on how a bell rope wears out.
 Cast iron generally corrodes and becomess abrasive to ropes, generally wearing out the rope immediately above the sally.
 A dense timber is better as it holds a polish and doesn’t abrade the ropes.
 If unsure, seek expert advice, maybe from your Society, ***[CCCBR](../170-glossary/#cccbr)***, or a professional bell hanger.